 In 1940, the school was closed for six years because of World War II.
 The land and buildings were occupied first by the RAF and later by the 65th Fighter Wing of the American Army.
 At the end of the war, the governors reopened the school as a junior school for children aged 5 to 11, renaming it Dame Johane Bradbury’s School.

-In 2013, Dame B’s reached another landmark in its history when we became part of the Stephen Perse Foundation.
+In 2013, Dame Bradbury’s reached another landmark in its history when we became part of the Stephen Perse Foundation.

-Today we share the educational vision of the Foundation, and our children regularly work with pupils at the Stephen Perse Prep-Prep and Junior Schools in Cambridge on joint learning activities, trips and projects.
+Today we share the educational vision of the Foundation, and our children regularly work with pupils at the Stephen Perse Madingley and Rosedale House schools in Cambridge on joint learning activities, trips and projects.

 At the end of Prep at Dame Bradbury's, we offer a natural route into senior education at the Stephen Perse Senior School in Cambridge, where our boys and girls have friends already waiting for them, as well as teaching staff who already have insight into their challenges and potential.